kennethliem/kennethliem/README.md

 - 🌱 I’m currently learning Mobile development
 - 🔭 I’m currently studying at Matana University majoring in Computer Science
+- ⚡ I like to sing when stuck working on code :)

 <p align="left">
 <a href="https://github.com/kennethliem">